-Caffeine stimulates our nervous system causing us to feel ‘on edge’ and can result in flushes and palpitations.
+Caffeine stimulates our nervous system causing us to feel ‘on edge’ and can result in flashes and palpitations.

-Smoking cigarettes can cause hot flushes.
+Smoking cigarettes can cause hot flashes.
 This is because cigarettes contain nicotine which causes our body to release chemicals that increase our heart rate and our body temperature.

 Try to avoid getting stressed or anxious

-This can also stimulate our nervous system – ‘the fight or flight response’ resulting in hot flushes and sweating.
-You can read more about how to manage this in our ‘stress and anxiety’ article.
+This can also stimulate our nervous system – ‘the fight or flight response’ resulting in hot flashes and sweating.
+You can read more about how to manage this in our ‘stress and anxiety’ article

-Talk to your GP about your medical health and medications
+Talk to your healthcare provider about your medical health and medications

-You may be on some medications that can trigger hot flushes.
+You may be on some medications that can trigger hot flashes.
 In addition some medical conditions such as an overactive thyroid or diabetes can also make your symptoms worse .
-It is important you discuss how to minimise these effects with your GP.
+It is important you discuss how to minimize these effects with your doctor.

 Try and keep cool

-It may be helpful to modify your environment to keep cool when you are experiencing hot flushes and sweats.
+It may be helpful to modify your environment to keep cool when you are experiencing hot flashes and sweats.
 For example:

-- Wearing lighter clothing and layers that can be easily removed –there’s lots of helpful advice in the ‘How to dress for hot flushes’ article by stylist and dressmaker Gilly Woo.
+- Wearing lighter clothing and layers that can be easily removed –there’s lots of helpful advice in the ‘How to dress for hot flashes’ article by stylist and dressmaker Gilly Woo.